Starting play with a Tarrantist Cultist requires more glory than an ordinary cultist

 Vow: Never apologize or justify your actions to another.

 Rank 0 – Aspirant

 All Rank 0 rituals do not cost XP to learn.

-Call upon dark powers to curse those out of your reach
+Call upon dark powers to damn those out of your reach

 If the path to redemption leads through the halls of hell, so be it.

 Offering – In a secret place, a sheaf of paper is laid out by the aspirant.
 A writing instrument is prepared and a candle to write by is lit.